battle of the bulge

 • Included gratuities to guides, drivers, porters, and servers during included meals

-• Informative map book to be used throughout your journey
+• Informative guide book including useful maps and archival images to be used throughout your journey

 Destination Map